Midorilly/Formal-Methods/README.md

 - ```activity_3 != 'e'``` means that the pattern consists of three activities; we duplicate the corresponding row two times, one containing the value of

 ## Petri Nets
-The employed dataset is the result of the Human Activity Recognition for Intelligent Environments [study](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8423051) of Gorka Azkune and Aitor Almeida, University of Deusto.
-The paper presents a scalable and hybrid AR system called *HARS*, Hybrid Activity Recognition System, designed to work in dense sensing-based monitoring scenarios, where activities are inferred by monitoring human-object interactions through the usage of multiple sensors.
-This system is based on four core concepts
- - Sensor Activation: a sensor is activated when it changes its state from *no-interaction* state to *interaction* state and vice-versa;
- - Action: actions constitui